DIG-Network/chia-dig-node/windows_install/README.md

    cd chia-dig-node/windows_install
    ```

-4. Copy your `chia_ca.crt` and `chia_ca.key` files to `windows_install/ssl/ca/` directory.
-These files are found in your `.chia/mainnet/config/ssl/ca` directory after you have generated a wallet.

 ### Option 2: Downloading Individual Files

 If you prefer not to clone the entire repository, you can download the necessary files individually: